Ros3tta/HTB-Writeups/Knife.md

 ```
 # Vulnerability Assessment
 The server was running `Apache 2.4.41` and using `PHP 8.1.0-dev`
-Looking up `php 8.1.0 exploit` leads to this:
+Looking up `php 8.1.0 exploit` leads to this:<br>
 https://www.exploit-db.com/exploits/49933

-The cause of the exploit was an early realease which contained a backdoor
+The cause of the exploit was an early realease which contained a backdoor<br>
 The backdoor was removed but any server that still runs this version allows an attacker to execute arbitrary code by sending the `User-Agentt` header
 # Exploitation
 Running the exploit, it asked for full URL: `http://10.10.10.242/`